ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Maintain mutual respect
 - 3 things: apologize, contrast, find a mutual purpose
 - Step out of the discussion and build safely
-- Contrast: don’t and do; what I didn’t want tot do: clarify real purpose - explain what you didn’t intend then explain what you did intend
+- Contrast: don’t and do; what I didn’t want to do: clarify real purpose - explain what you didn’t intend then explain what you did intend
 - Contrast is not apologizing

 Four skills (crib)
 - Commit to seek mutual purpose; start with heart - suspend beliefs that our solution is best and only one
 - "It seems like we are both trying to win, I am committed to stay in this conversation until we find a mutual solution"
-- Step out of context and find the ultimate goal food wants Summary
+- Step out of context and find the ultimate goal you both want

+Summary
 - step out to make it safe
 - Apologize when appropriate